5783354/awokado/README.md

 Awokado uses [dynaconf](https://github.com/rochacbruno/dynaconf/) for loading it settings

-You can find all available variables in .env.example file
+You can find all available variables in `settings.toml` file

 # Filtering
 #### syntax